lconnolly/whispersystems.org/_posts/2014-01-03-contact-discovery.md

 ---
-title: "Blog >> The Difficulty Of Private Contact Discovery"
+title: "The Difficulty Of Private Contact Discovery"
 layout: post
 ---